the-technat/terraform-hcloud-kubernetes/README.md

 Terraform Module to deploy the Infrastructure required for a public-net Kubernetes Cluster at Hetzner Cloud

+## Design

+This module only touches hcloud infrastructure and cloud-init.
+It will never bootstrap any cluster for you (except for the things done in cloud-init).

+I'm simply not a fan of local/remote execs and provisioners in Terraform.

 ## Usage

 The module is published on the official terraform registry: <https://registry.terraform.io/modules/alleaffengaffen/kubernetes/hcloud/latest>

-An example repo how to call this module can be found [here](https://github.com/alleaffengaffen/cks_training/blob/main/kubernetes.tf).
+An example repo how to call this module can be found [here](https://github.com/alleaffengaffen/cks_training/blob/main/00_lab_env/kubernetes.tf).

 ## To Do